raonigabriel/web-terminal/README.md

 ## What is this?
 This is a lightweight (~43MB) alpine based docker image that comes pre-packaged with 2 wonderful tools:
-* [ttyd](https://github.com/tsl0922/ttyd): is a simple command-line tool for sharing terminal over the web, using websockets.
+* [ttyd](https://github.com/tsl0922/ttyd): is a simple command-line tool for sharing a terminal over the web, using WebSockets.
 * [ngrok](https://ngrok.com/): Creates reverse tunnels that allow access to your box from the internet.

-On top of those, I've added socat, nginx, openssh and openssl.
+On top of those, I've added socat, Nginx, OpenSSH, and OpenSSL.
-This allows you to quickly provision an isolated (docker container) that can serve as a base for a lot of tunelling solutions.
+This allows you to quickly provision an isolated (docker container) that can serve as a base for a lot of tunneling solutions.
 Use your imagination. :wink:

 If you run this with docker option **--rm** (as bellow), keep in mind that docker will remove the container once it gets stopped.
 This is good if you don't want to leave any garbage behind.

+---
+# Multi-Arch
+This image supports the following architectures: linux/armv7, linux/arm64, linux/386 and linux/amd64.

+This means you get it running on your RaspberryPi.

 ---
 # Usage